oysterhotels/oysterhotels.github.io/_posts/2016-03-14-react-with-jquery.md

 }
 ```

-I've added the componentDidMount and componentWillUnmount with some console.logs.
+I've added the ``componentDidMount`` and ``componentWillUnmount`` with some ``console.logs``.
 They clearly don't really
-do anything in this component, but in a real component you'll often do something in componentDidMount -
+do anything in this component, but in a real component you'll often do something in ``componentDidMount`` -
 subscribe to event from a Flux store or something - that needs to be cleaned up when the component unmounts.
 We need to make sure these methods still get called at the right times or you risk memory leaks or trying
 to update a component's state property when it no longer exists (which will throw an error).

-So now we'll alter our jQuery function for rendering the product list to use our new React BuyButton component.
+So now we'll alter our jQuery function for rendering the product list to use our new React ``BuyButton`` component.
-We'll use the same strategy of adding an extra button-container component here.
+We'll use the same strategy of adding an extra ``button-container`` component here.
 We also attach the product data
 to the container component so we can use it later.

 ```javascript